Call4Cloud | MMP-C | Autopilot | Device Preparation

 4. Me again talking, but this time about the policy delivery

-So we have our Window 2019 server onboard to MDE and got it enrolled into MMP-C (which is nowhere mentioned in the docs… ) to make sure the server could receive some Intune Policies.
+So we have our Window 2019 server onboard to MDE and enrolled it into MMP-C (which is nowhere mentioned in the docs… ) to ensure the server could receive some Intune Policies.

 Before talking you through the policy delivery, let’s take a look at the Microsoft documentation and how they are mentioning how the device reports to Microsoft Endpoint Manager(MEM)